 Disclaimer/Publisher's Note: The statements, opinions, and data contained in all publications are solely those of the individual author(s) and contributor(s) and not of MDPI and/or the editor(s).
 MDPI and/or the editor(s) disclaim responsibility for any injury to people or property resulting from any ideas, methods, instructions, or products referred to in the content.

 Article

-Green Hydrogen Integration for Decarbonization: Solving Challenges in "Hard-to-Abate" Sectors
+Renewable Electricity and Green Hydrogen Integration for Decarbonization of "Hard-to-Abate" Industrial Sectors